-A student who withdraws or reduces his/her course load during any Summer Session is refunded tuition and mandatory fees based upon the following schedule: On or before the first day of class = 100% refund; from the second through the third day of class = 90% refund; from the fourth through the seventh day of class = 50% refund; from the eighth through the tenth day of class = 25% refund.
+A student who withdraws during a Summer Session is refunded tuition and mandatory fees based upon the following schedule: On or before the first day of class = 100% refund; from the second through the third day of class = 90% refund; from the fourth through the seventh day of class = 50% refund; from the eighth through the tenth day of class = 25% refund.
 From the eleventh day of class through the end of Summer Session = no refund.
 (Summer Session withdrawal forms and information may be obtained from the Office of the Registrar.)

-A student who drops a course(s) or withdraws from the College's Weekend College program is refunded tuition and mandatory fees according to the following schedule: On or before 12:00 p.m. (noon) of the first Monday of class = 100% refund; before the second class meeting = 75% refund; after the second class meeting but before the third class meeting = 50% refund; a withdrawal after the third class meeting = no refund.
-Weekend College withdrawal forms and information may be obtained from the Office of Lifelong Education and Extended Programs.
+A student who drops a course(s) or withdraws from the College's Accelerated Professional Program is refunded tuition and mandatory fees according to the following schedule: On or before 12:00 p.m. (noon) of the first Monday of class = 100% refund; before the second class meeting = 75% refund; after the second class meeting but before the third class meeting = 50% refund; a withdrawal after the third class meeting = no refund.
+APP withdrawal forms and information may be obtained from the Office of Accelerated Professional Programs.